swiss/oss-catalog/README.md

 curl -X POST -H "Authorization: Bearer $PASETO_TOKEN" -H "Content-Type: application/json" -d '{"codeHosting": [{"url": "https://github.com/sfa-siard/siard-suite", "group": false}], "description": "SIARD Suite"}' https://oss-catalog-api.ocp.cloudscale.puzzle.ch/v1/publishers

-### Add all Repositories in repos.txt
+### Import Publishers

-`publisher-importer/repos.txt` contains a list of repositories to be added to the API.
+The readme at github.com/swiss/index/readme.md contains the list of relevant publishers that should be added to the catalog.
+The importer will read this list and create publishers in the catalog.

 Run the script: